Vodafone: Qatar

 In December 2007, a Vodafone Group-led consortium was awarded the second mobile phone licence in Qatar under the name "Vodafone Qatar".
 Vodafone Qatar is located at QSTP, the Qatar Science & Technology Park.
 Commercial operations officially began on 1 March 2009.
 In February 2018 Vodafone Europe agreed to sell their stake in the Qatar joint venture.

 On 25 November 2019, Vodafone in collaboration with Inseego Corp. introduced the 5G MiFi M1100 in Qatar.
-It is the first commercially available 5G mobile hotspot in the region.
+It was the first commercially available 5G mobile hotspot in the region.

 United Arab Emirates

 On 28 January 2009, the group announced a partner network agreement with Du, the second-largest operator in the United Arab Emirates.
 The agreement involved co-operation on international clients, handset procurement, mobile broadband etc.